 http://www.guardian.co.uk/environment/cif-green/2009/jun/18/greenwash-biodegradeable-plastic-bags

-The answer is simple.
-Like recycled paper, we have to continue to encourage people to recycle their plastic.
+Therefore, the answer is simple.
+Like recycled paper, we must continue to encourage people to recycle their plastic.
 This is the only advantageous way we can uphold our goal in cleaning up our environment.
 Once we have several programs in place along with advertisements to encourage the public to recycle plastic, we can continue to enjoy the advancements the plastic industry has provided—and we can keep our computers too!
 We can make plastic bag ban facts a thing of the past.

 Please contact us for quotes.